SIXTH AMENDED AND RESTATED BY-LAWS

 The place of the Annual Meeting shall be in Chicago, Illinois.
-The particular venue shall he decided upon by the Board of Directors at their discretion and in accordance with the best interests of the Organization.
+The particular venue shall be the Museum unless otherwise decided upon by the Board of Directors at their discretion and in accordance with the best interests of the Organization.

-Special Meetings shall be presided over by a Regular Member of the Organization who shall be named by those calling the Special Meeting.
+Special Meetings shall be presided over by a Chairperson who shall be a Regular Member of the Organization elected by a majority of Regular Members attending the Special Meeting.
 If no Chairman is named, the Special Meeting shall be presided over by the President or the highest ranking officer at the meeting.

 SECTION 4.
-QUORUM.
-The Regular Members holding one-third of the votes which may be cast at any meeting other than the Annual Meeting, shall constitute a quorum at such meeting.
-If a quorum is not present at any meeting of members, a majority of members present may adjourn the meeting from time to time without further notice.
+Quorum.
+Regular Members holding one-third of the votes which may be cast at any Annual or Special Meeting shall constitute a quorum at such meeting.
+If a quorum is not present at any such meeting, a majority of Regular Members present may adjourn the meeting from time to time without further notice.